lucasbasquerotto/cloud/README.md

 - `contents`: The pod contents (specified in the `contents` property).
 There is none in this example.
 - `credentials`: The pod credentials (specified in the `credentials` property).
 There is none in this example.
 - `ctx_name`: The context name (specified in the `main` section in the environment file).
+This is the name of the environment/cloud context, not the pod context.
 - `data_dir`: The path of the pod data directory (for local pods, it's the relative path).
 - `dependencies_data`: The node dependencies.
 There is none in this example.
 - `dev`: When `true`, specifies that the deployment is in development mode.
 - `env_name`: The environment name (specified in the `name` property in the environment file).
 In most cases, corresponds to the project name.
 - `extra_repos_dir_relpath`: Relative path to the [extra-repos directory](#extra-repositories).
-- `identifier`: The pod identifier, defined as `<env_name>-<ctx_name>-<pod_name>`, mainly used to avoid colisions between different pods in the same host (especially when deploying locally).
+- `identifier`: The pod identifier, defined as `<env_name>-<ctx_name>-<pod_name>`, mainly used to avoid name collisions between different pods in the same host (especially when deploying locally).
 - `lax`: Indicates if the permissions should be less strict (useful, for example, when defining the `mode` for files and templates).
 - `local`: When `true`, means that the node in which the pod is being deployed is a local node (localhost).
 - `main`: The pod parameters (specified in the `params` property).
-The name `main` was chosen maily because the object that has all these properties (pod data) is called `params`.
+The name `main` was chosen mainly because the object that has all these properties (pod data) is called `params`, so you would call `params.main` instead of `params.params`.
 - `pod_name`: The name of the pod.

-The pod data property can only be accessed out-of-the-box in the context file.
+The pod data variable (explained above and printed in the file `env/pod-data.test.yml` of the example) can only be accessed out-of-the-box in the context file.
 To access it in sub-context files, you have to pass it as a parameter.
 Example (passing as a `pod_data` parameter):

 _test/ctx-simple.yml:_